-- To bring adaptability to new developments in Engineering Chemistry and to acquire the skills required to become a perfect engineer. - To include the importance of spectroscopic techniques and molecular energy levels. - To acquire knowledge of chemical reactions those are used in the synthesis of molecules.
+- 1. To bring adaptability to new developments in Engineering Chemistry and to acquire the skills required to become a perfect engineer. - 2.
+To include the importance of spectroscopic techniques and molecular energy levels. - 3.
+To acquire knowledge of chemical reactions those are used in the synthesis of molecules.

-Course outcomes: The concepts developed in this course will aid in quantification of several concepts in chemistry that have been introduced at the 10+2 levels in schools.
+The concepts developed in this course will aid in quantification of several concepts in chemistry that have been introduced at the 10+2 levels in schools.
 Technology is being increasingly based on the electronic, atomic and molecular level modifications.
 Quantum theory is more than 100 years old and to understand phenomena at nanometer levels; one has to base the description of all chemical processes at molecular levels.
 The course will enable the student to:

-- Students can analyze microscopic chemistry in terms of atomic and molecular orbitals and intermolecular forces. - Students can rationalize bulk properties and processes using thermodynamic considerations. - Students can distinguish the ranges of the electromagnetic spectrum used for exciting different molecular energy levels in various spectroscopic techniques. - Students can predict potential applications of chemistry and practical utility in order to become good engineers and entrepreneurs.
+- 1. Students can rationalize bulk properties and processes using thermodynamic considerations. - 2.
+Students can distinguish the ranges of the electromagnetic spectrum used for exciting different molecular energy levels in various spectroscopic techniques. - 3.
+Students can predict potential applications of chemistry and practical utility in order to become good engineers and entrepreneurs.